This is #1 in an ever-growing series of answers to frequently-asked questions about touring bikes.

 If you’re researching touring bikes online, chances are you don’t yet have a touring bike of your own – or if you do, you may be unsure of whether it’s really fit for the cycle tour you’re planning.

-Choosing a touring bike is something people invest a lot of time and money in, either buying a dedicated touring bike or adapting another type of bike for the specific concerns of longer, loaded rides, from those of a few days in length right up to rides anticipated to continue for years.
+This is important because choosing a touring bike is something people invest a lot of time and money in, either buying a dedicated touring bike or adapting another type of bike for the specific concerns of cycle touring.

-But aside from having two wheels and brakes, what exactly is it that makes a bicycle particularly suitable for cycle touring?
+So, aside from having two wheels and brakes, what exactly is it that makes a bicycle particularly suitable for a long-distance cycle tour?

-By far and away the most important criteria for a touring bike is comfort.
+By far and away the number one priority for a touring bike is comfort.
 This isn’t just about the saddle.
 How is the whole bike going to feel to ride, day after day, for the duration of your tour?

 The longer your trip, the more an uncomfortable bike will nag at your body.
 It’s eventually got to become a part of you; something you no longer notice.

-- Road bikes are compact with dropped handlebars encouraging a tucked riding position that many find an acquired taste.
+- Road bikes and gravel bikes tend to be compact with dropped handlebars, encouraging a tucked riding position that many find an acquired taste.

-Most British and American touring bikes strike a balance between the two (even if they look like racers, they do differ in a noticeable way once you take them for a ride).
+Most British and American touring bikes strike a balance between the two.
+Usually built with dropped handlebars, they often look a lot like road bikes, but they do feel noticeably more stable and rugged once you take them for a ride.

-Touring bikes originating from continental Europe tend to be more upright, though you can also find such bikes in the UK and USA.
+Touring bikes originating from continental Europe tend to be more upright and are usually specified with flat or so-called ‘trekking’ handlebars, though you can also find touring bikes of this type in the UK and USA.

-What kind of position feels ‘right’ is usually a function of your previous cycling experience, plus aspects of your unique anatomy.
+What kind of position feels ‘right’ usually depends on your previous cycling experience, as well as aspects of your unique anatomy.
 Most newcomers and casual cyclists get on better with a more upright, relaxed riding position.
+Experienced riders looking for speed and handling often prefer more tucked riding positions.

 How to achieve correct fit on a touring bike

-The other main aspect of comfort is correct fit, which is primarily about frame size, saddle height and handlebar positioning.
+Beyond general riding position, other main aspect of comfort is correct fit, which is a function of frame size, saddle height and handlebar positioning.

-And the best technique for getting a bicycle fitted is to stop reading bicycle-fitting guides, go to a respectable local bike shop and ask someone whose ability to make their mortgage payments depends on their being able to fit bikes accurately to people.
+And the best technique for getting a bicycle fitted is to stop reading bicycle-fitting guides and blog posts like this one, go to a respectable local bike shop, and ask someone whose ability to make their mortgage payments depends on their being able to fit bikes accurately to people.

 A large part of the comfort equation can be solved by simply trying out a range of bikes and sizes at a store that provides for test riding and also offers like-for-like swaps on components that affect fit, such as stems and bars.
 The rest of the equation is solved by riding the bike, hard and far, paying attention to your body, and tweaking as appropriate.